DavidMorton/atonement-theories/the-necessity-problem-v5.md

 **Desert never moves.** From the ransom fathers to Packer, seventeen centuries, the liability sits on man and nobody ever proposes otherwise.
 Everything else gets relocated, subdivided, or abandoned.
 That's the first anchor.

 **The transfer-device row rhymes at both ends.** Athanasius has union.
 Owen in 1677 lands on union.
 When double imputation gets accused of being a legal fiction — a verdict that declares you righteous without making you righteous — Owen's answer is to ground it in union with Christ.
-The terminal repair of the forensic system is borrowed from the ontological system it was built to replace.
+The terminal repair of the forensic system is borrowed from the ontological system it was increasingly replacing with theological machinery.

 Of the seven rows, one drives all the others: *necessity*.